 Ignore Difficult Bible Passages

+Rather than passing over a challenging verse, we should compare it to other verses, consult commentaries, and keep digging deeper.
 When reading Scripture it is important to remember that not a single verse was included by accident.

 Only Read Authors that Agree with You